JayGeorge/admin-styler/README.md

-/* Instructions...
+# Admin Styler

-    [1] Once the addon is installed create your own file in `/public/vendor/admin-styler/css/admin-styler-custom.css` [2] Copy the CSS below to your new `admin-styler-custom.css` file and customise it to your liking
+1. Once the addon is installed create your own file in `/public/vendor/admin-styler/css/admin-styler-custom.css`

-*/
+2. Copy the CSS below to your new `admin-styler-custom.css` file and customise it to your liking

 ```css
 :root {